 Are you experiencing a high bounce rate?
 If so, you’re not alone.

-Many digital marketers face this same problem, which usually occurs because the website’s not doing what it’s supposed to do.
+Many digital marketers face this same problem, which usually occurs because the website’s not doing what it’s supposed to.

-The fact is, an alarmingly high bounce rate (we’ll talk about what a healthy vs. scary range looks like a little later) can be a wake-up call that people aren’t finding what they’re looking for on your site.
+A high bounce rate sounds the alarm that people aren’t finding what they’re looking for on your site.
 A healthy approach is to view this as an opportunity for improvement.

 For bounce rates that are a little higher than you’d like them to be, here are some points to remember and steps to follow to get your bounce rates back to manageable levels.

 What is a Bounce Rate?
 The Definition

 When analyzing your website data, you may come across a high bounce rate.
 This is the number of people who are landing on your website and then immediately leaving.

 A high bounce rate doesn’t always mean there’s a problem.